senlyu/CppND-Capstone-Snake-Game/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./SnakeGame`.

+## New Feature

+### Prize, more than just food
+Right now we have different type of food, I call it prize, there are different types:
+1. Speed Down - reduce speed
+2. Size Shrink - reduce the size
+3. Score More - add more score
+4. Food - the normal prize add length of the snake
+5. Wall - add a wall in board
+6. Invincible - add a invincible status for the snake, in that status, snake won die

+### Wall
+Right now we will have 0-3 walls in the board.
+One wall will be randomly placed on the board if eaten the wall prize.
+If snake into a wall, game over

+### Invincible
+If eaten the invincible prize, the snake wont die in next 5 seconds.

+## New files

+I have introduced there new classes into the code:
+1. board: used to help maintain and validate positions in the board
+2. prize: used to implement prize feature
+3. wall: used to implement wall features

+## Project requirements
+### Memory Requirements
+#### references
+in game.h two function Place and PrizeUpdate used reference in arguements

+#### destructors
+in game.h used destructors

+#### rule of 5
+in wall.h used rule of 5

+#### move semantics
+in game.h and board.h, used move semantics to move wall into board

+#### smart pointers
+in game.cpp, wall is used in unique_ptr

+### Concurrency
+in game.cpp, used thread for invicible 5 seconds